Research

 Data on how people browse the web is abundantly collected, but rarely distributed due to its proprietary nature.
 As a result, our understanding of user web browsing primarily derives from a set of small-scale studies conducted over a decade ago.
 Using resources like the Security Behavior Observatory, this work provides a more detailed and recent snapshot of user browsing patterns allowing us to better understand how people navigate and spend their time online.
 We find that user browsing is highly centralized, with over 50% of browsing time dedicated to a mere 32 websites.
 However, users also spend a disproportionate amount of time on websites ranked outside of the top 10 million, areas known to have a higher risk of containing risky and malicious content.

 Kyle Crichton, Nicolas Christin, and Lorrie Faith Cranor.
-How Do Home Computer Users Browse the Web?
-TWEB 2022.
+"How Do Home Computer Users Browse the Web?"
+ACM Transactions on the Web (TWEB 2022).
 View Here

 Akira Yamada, Kyle Crichton, Yukiko Sawaya, Jin-Dong Dong, Sarah Pearman, Ayumu Kubota, and Nicolas Christin.
-On recruiting and retaining users for security sensitive longitudinal measurement panels.
-SOUPS 2022.
+"On recruiting and retaining users for security sensitive longitudinal measurement panels".
+Symposium on Usable Privacy and Security (SOUPS 2022).
 View Here

 To keep users safe online, current protections frequently employ blocklists of known malware and phishing websites.
 However, such defenses suffer from an inherent gap between malicious content creation and its detection, leaving a window where users are left vulnerable.
 To address this limitation, our work introduces a method of detecting exposure based on a user's web browsing.
 Using sequential temporal modelling, our work not only improves classification performance by a significant margin (between 93% and 145% F1-score improvements, and 15-18% AUC improvements) over previous models, but also maintains strong robustness across completely disparate sets of users.
 Furthmore, our models show strong resilience to concept drift, as their performance holds steady over multiple years of testing.

-Kyle Crichton, Jin-Dong Dong, Akira Yamada, Yukiko Sawaya, Lorrie Cranor, and Nicolas Christin.
-Accurate, Generalizable, and Practical Behavioral Models to Identify Impending User Exposure to Malicious Websites.
-2023.
-In Submission.
+Jin-Dong Dong, Kyle Crichton, Akira Yamada, Yukiko Sawaya, Lorrie Cranor, and Nicolas Christin.
+"Accurate, Generalizable, and Practical Behavioral Models to Identify Impending User Exposure to Malicious Websites".
+ACM Transactions on the Web (TWEB 2025).
+View Here

 In the design of qualitative interview studies, researchers are faced with the challenge of choosing between many different methods of interviewing participants.
 While previous work has anecdotally compared the advantages of different online interview methods, no empirical evaluation has been undertaken.
 To fill this gap, we conducted 154 interviews with sensitive questions across seven randomly assigned conditions, exploring differences arising from the mode (video, audio, email, instant chat, survey), anonymity level, and scheduling requirements.
 We find several qualitative differences across mode related to rapport, disclosure, and anonymity.
 However, we found little evidence to suggest that interview data was impacted by mode for outcomes related to interview experience or data equivalence.
 The most substantial differences were related logistics where we found substantially lower eligibility and completion rates, and higher time and monetary costs for audio and video modes.

 Maggie Oates, Kyle Crichton, Lorrie Cranor, Storm Budwig, Erica J. L. Weston, Brigette M. Bernagozzi, and Julie Pagaduan.
-Audio, video, chat, email, or survey: How much does online interview mode matter?.
-PLOS ONE 2022.
+"Audio, video, chat, email, or survey: How much does online interview mode matter?"
+PLOS One (2022).
 View Here